FadriPestalozzi/WeekdayWallpaperChanger/README.md

 ## 🛠️ Installation

-1. **Run the Installer**: Execute `WeekdayWallpaperChanger_UnInstaller.ps1`
+### PowerShell Script or Executable
+There are two options for you to install the automatic WeekdayWallpaperChanger.
+1. **PowerShell Script**: Right-click `WeekdayWallpaperChanger_UnInstaller.ps1` and select "Run as administrator" (if you want to review the code)
+2. **Executable**: Double-click `WeekdayWallpaperChanger_UnInstaller.exe` (easiest option)

+### GUI Steps
+During the installatio you will be asked to:
-2. **Select Image Folder**: Choose the folder containing your 7 weekday images
+1. **Select Image Folder**: Choose the folder containing your 7 weekday images
-3. **Select Script Location**: Choose where to install the wallpaper script (e.g., `C:\Scripts`)
+2. **Select Script Location**: Choose where to install the wallpaper script (e.g., `C:\Scripts`)
-4. **Choose Display Mode**: Select how wallpaper should be displayed on your monitors
+3. **Choose Display Mode**: Select how wallpaper should be displayed on your monitors

+### Automatic Setup

-5. **Automatic Setup**: The installer will:
+The installer will:
-   - Copy and configure the wallpaper script
+1. Copy and configure the wallpaper script
-   - Create Task Scheduler entry with daily and logon triggers
+2. Create a Task Scheduler entry with daily and logon triggers
-   - Test the installation
+3. Test the installation

 ## 📅 Task Scheduler